 Liz Baddaley - Trustee and co-founder

 Together with Jill Andrews, Liz is responsible for the day to day running and oversight of the Sanctuary.
-She has also been involved with the project for seven years.
+She has also been involved with the project since the beginning.

 Liz is a worship leader and song-writer who is passionate about pursuing the presence of God, catching his heart for intercession, mission and justice, and exploring the many ways and media we can worship him with.

 She is also an experienced writer and editor.
-When she isn't creating content for the Sanctuary, she works freelance, specialising in creating communications, worship, and Bible-study resources for different charities.
-(Previous or existing clients include Christian Aid, World Vision, the Methodist Relief and Development Fund, Scripture Union, UCB, Embrace and The Children's Society.)
+When she isn't creating content for the Sanctuary, she works in developing worship and Bible-study resources and other key communications for other charities.
+(Previous or existing employment and/or clients include Christian Aid, Embrace the Middle East, World Vision, the Methodist Church, Scripture Union, UCB and The Children's Society.)
 Her first work of fiction, The Finding of Freddie Perkins, was published by A&C Black (Bloomsbury) in May 2013.

 He has worked with the European Commission and several UK parliamentary committees, and has been interviewed on national television and radio in relation to his research.